 Decoration: some blueberries or edible flowers (I used dry roses which are edible)

 - Mix together almond meal, salt and baking powder.
-Add yogurt and honey.
+Add yoghurt and honey.
 Mix until combined well.

 - Add egg and stir until only combined.
 The key is to stir as less as possible at this step!
 It´s very important that you stir with a spoon, not with a mixer!